B2B sales. The right way.

 Dump ideas – you can always have someone on your team edit them, or even outsource the editing.
 Plus, writing everyday might help you regain your peace of mind.

 Create a 100 great articles/Quora answers, but expect that 20 of them will generate a lot of leads.
 The other 80 is just as important, however not every article (no matter how great) will deliver leads.
 But they are part of a system that will allow you to generate leads from the 20 most effective articles/answers/whatever.

 My most popular Quora answer was written for fun.
 One day I woke up to it having over 300k views, and generating 400% more visits to our website for 2 weeks – but it was completely unexpected.

 –>The bigger your sales team, the more complicated outbound marketing gets

-We’ve generated 2,5 times more leads for our sales duo in 2015 than in 2014.
+We’ve generated 2,5 times more leads for our sales duo in 2015 than in 2014 (check out – tips to improve sales performance).
 If you don’t think fast and organise everything in clear processes from the start (which we luckily did), you’ll end up in a clusterfuck of pain.